Is your family being fragmented?

-I wrote on Raising Masculine Boys, hopefully capturing some of what I’m trying to say.
+I wrote on Boys: Raising Them To Be Competent, Hard-Working, Masculine, hopefully capturing some of what I’m trying to say.

 When it comes to sharing a book with young children, reading aloud seems the natural thing to do.
 They can’t read the words on the page, so you do it for them.
 Once young readers become independent, though, we sometimes forget that they still enjoy – and can also benefit from – listening to you read.